What is golfer’s elbow?

 Golfers elbow (medial epicondylitis) is a common injury.
 It is most often caused by overusing the forearm muscles you use to flex your wrist and fingers.
 Overuse places an excessive load on the tendon attaching these muscles to the elbow.
 Add the stress of poor technique and your overloaded tendon gets inflamed and may literally start to fray.

 Golfer’s elbow affects men and women equally and can happen at any age.
 However, it frequently occurs between the ages of 35 and 50.
-Although it usually affects your dominant side, it can affect in your non dominant arm.
+Although it usually affects your dominant side, it can affect your non-dominant arm.

 If you have chronic golfer’s elbow, the causes may be more complex than overuse and inflammation.
 Chronic golfer’s elbow can signal muscle weakness or degeneration predisposing you to injury.
 In this case, inflammation follows injury caused by poor underlying muscle condition rather than overuse.

 Golfer’s elbow – symptoms

 Strangely enough, most elbow movements will be painless.
 However, gripping is painful.
 Wrist pain when you stretch or flex is common, as is a general feeling of weakness in your wrists.
 Your inner elbow can feel tender and your neck might be stiff and sore.